MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/enabling-places-finder.md

 |Room suggestions |No suggestions  |**In Places web app**:<br>Suggestions based on historical bookings<br>Suggestions based on building (from Work Plan)<br>Suggestions based on number of in-office attendees for the meeting<br>**In Calendar**:<br>Suggestions based on building (from Work Plan) |
 |Workspace Suggestions |No suggestions    |**In Places web app**:<br>Suggestions based on historical bookings<br>Suggestions based on building (from Work Plan)<br>Suggestions based on number of in-office attendees for the meeting<br>**In Calendar**:<br>Suggestions based on building (from Work Plan)   |
 |Room Results |Name<br>Availability<br>Capacity<br>City (when applicable)<br>Features: Standard properties with icons<br>Features: Custom properties (no icons) |Name<br>Availability<br>Capacity<br>City (when applicable)<br>Building<br>Floor<br>Picture<br>Features: Standard properties with icons<br>Features: Custom properties with icons |

+### How do I see rooms and buildings in Places Finder?

+If you have enabled places Finder, but cannot see rooms or buildings utilize the steps found in the [Quick setup guide for buildings/floors](/deployoffice/places/get-started/quick-setup-buildings-floors) to ensure you have set up your Places Directory.